 This program requires many facets of participation.
-The following items are critical to successful implementation of the Hazard Communication Plan.
+The following items are critical to successful implementation of the RIT Hazard Communication Plan:

-- Development of a written hazard communication plan
+- Development of a RIT Hazard Communication Plan

-- Providing appropriate engineering controls, establishment of workplace safety controls and provision of personal protective equipment where required
+- Providing appropriate engineering controls, workplace safety controls and personal protective equipment where required.

-RIT as the employer is responsible for ensuring that employees are appropriately informed and trained, appropriate provisions are made for the employees to protect themselves from the hazards they may encounter, and the documentation of the written Hazard Communication Plan.
+RIT as the employer is responsible for ensuring that employees are appropriately informed and trained, appropriate provisions are made for the employees to protect themselves from the hazards they may encounter, and the Hazard Communication Plan is documented.

 This program also requires departmental, supervisory and employee participation.
-This participation can be accomplished by ensuring that you attend required training, maintaining appropriate container labeling of the chemicals you use, ensuring MSDSs are available for the chemicals you have in your departments, and following workplace safety practices and controls for the chemicals you are using.
+This participation can be accomplished by: ensuring that you attend required training, maintaining appropriate container labeling of the chemicals you use, ensuring MSDS/SDS are available for the chemicals you have in your department, and by following workplace safety practices and controls for the chemicals you are using.

-All employees are required to receive hazard communication training upon the start of employment.
-Refresher training must also be provided intermittently by your department when new chemical hazards are introduced.
+All employees are required to receive hazard communication training prior to working with hazardous chemicals.
+Refresher training must also be provided when new types of chemical hazards are introduced to the workplace.

-All contractors who use hazardous chemicals at RIT must maintain MSDSs on site and provide the information to RIT upon request.
+All contractors who use hazardous chemicals at RIT must maintain MSDS/SDS on site and provide the information to RIT upon request.